Comment on page

-The InterPlanetary File System (IPFS) is a decentralized file system protocol for storing and sharing data in a peer-to-peer network.
+The InterPlanetary File System (IPFS) is a decentralized file system protocol for storing and sharing data in a peer-to-peer networks.
 The IPFS hash of the content can serve as the content fingerprint in an ISCN record.
 IPFS provides a lower-layer protocol foundation.

 ISCN registers the important content metadata such as author, publication date, licenses terms, versions, and content fingerprint.
-It is perfect matched with decentralized file systems like IPFS so that users can search for content indexed by ISCN in a decentralized network more efficiently.
+It is perfectly matched with decentralized file systems like IPFS so that users can search for content indexed by ISCN in a decentralized network more efficiently.
 ISCN is also a solution to manage versioning and licensing.